tardate/LittleArduinoProjects/Equipment/FY3200S/README.md

 It also includes software for user-defined function generation/loading.
 I haven't tried any of the software yet as it is all for Windows only.

+There is, however, a copy of the FY3200S Series Communication Protocol Specification.
+It defines a quite simple serial protocol that runs at 9600bps, so it appears that it would be a relatively straight-forward task to write one's own software to control the device.

 ## Credits and References